What Are The Dates?

 - User-Friendly Applications: Display and manipulate dates in applications.

-To use dates in Python, you need to import the datetime module.
-This module provides the following important classes:
+First, we need to import the datetime module because it provides the following classes:

 - date